 Encourage high-quality comments and personal stories

-Proving the value of your community is less about ROI, more about engagement
+Proving the value of your community is about engagement, not growth

-Ashley Gallman Williams has proved the value of community at website building platform Wix.com.
-She shared her insight on this, showing how a community of 1,000 engaged people is so much more valuable than 10,000 clicks on a link.
+When Ashley Gallman Williams proved the value of community at website building platform Wix.com, she showed how a community of 1,000 engaged people is so much more valuable than 10,000 clicks on a link.
 Those 1,000 engaged people are proven to spend more money, which is better for the bottom line.

 Play the long game